 Plan this ahead of time.
-Make sure to take breaks throughout the day and reward yourself either with short bursts of interaction with your family or with another activity you enjoy doing, like reading.
+Make sure to take breaks throughout the day and reward yourself with short bursts of interaction with your family or with another activity you enjoy, like reading.
 The goal is to take your mind off work, so you can come back refreshed.

 Perfection does not exist.
 It’s only an idea.
 When you’re working, don’t aim for perfection.
-When you’re hanging out with your kids, don’t aim for perfection.
+Don’t aim for perfection when you’re hanging out with your kids.
 Instead, strive for excellence because that’s something you can achieve.
 Be realistic with yourself and know nothing’s ever going to be perfect, and try to be comfortable with that.
 It’ll take lots of stress off your mind.

 Now, if you’re a busy parent or a workaholic, you might find it hard to take time for yourself.
 This type of break is different from a break from work during a typical workday.
 This is about time alone doing something beneficial for yourself.

 This break could look different for everyone but try setting up either a daytime routine or nighttime routine, or both!
 Make time for things that make you feel relaxed, positive, and energized!
 It is crucial for your mental health.

 Now, this may not be feasible for everyone.
 Animals are a huge responsibility, and we don’t condone anyone adopting one if they cannot give it the time and investment the dog would need.

 However, having a dog may help your day along.
 Maybe you already have a dog!
 Either way, you could try building your work or study schedule around your dog.
 Get ready in the morning, take your dog for a walk, and begin working or studying when you return.
 Fast forward through the day, walk the dog, and when you return, you’re done for the day!
 They can help make a schedule for your day.